-(2) The pro forma basic and diluted net loss per share for the six months ended June 30, 2024 and the year ended December 31, 2023 has been computed to give effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 130,648,426 shares of common stock.
-The unaudited pro forma basic and diluted net loss per share for the six months ended June 30, 2024 and the year ended December 31, 2023 was computed using the weighted average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding shares of our preferred stock into shares of common stock, as if the conversion had occurred on the later of the first day of the period presented or the original issuance dates of the respective preferred stock.
+(2) The pro forma basic and diluted net loss per share for the year ended December 31, 2023 has been computed to give effect to the automatic conversion of all outstanding shares of our convertible preferred stock and convertible preferred stock warrants into shares of common stock.
+The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2023 was computed using the weighted average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding shares of our preferred stock and preferred stock warrants into shares of common stock, as if the conversion had occurred on the later of the first day of the period presented or the original issuance dates of the respective preferred stock.

-As of June 30, 2024
+As of Decen

 (in thousands) Actual Pro forma(2) Pro forma as adjusted(3)

 Balance Sheet Data:

-Cash and cash equivalents \$ 12,607 \$ \$
+Cash and cash equivalents \$ 38,380 \$ \$

 Restricted cash 1,624

-Working capital(1) 7,001
+Working capital(1) 32,206

-Total assets 29,944
+Total assets 54,946

-Convertible preferred stock 162,147 •
+Convertible preferred stock 162,147

-Total stockholders' (deficit) equity (147,114 .)
+Total stockholders' (deficit) equity ( 123,730)

 - (1) We define working capital as current assets less current liabilities.
-See our financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities. - (2) The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 130,648,426 shares of our common stock, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, immediately prior to the completion of this offering, and (ii) the filing and effectiveness of our Restated Charter, which will be effective immediately prior to the completion of this offering. - (3) The pro forma as adjusted balance sheet data gives effect to (i) the pro forma adjustments described in footnote (2) above, and (ii) the issuance and sale of shares of our common stock offered in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+See our financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities. - (2) The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock and convertible preferred stock warrants into an aggregate of shares of our common stock, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, immediately prior to the completion of this offering, and (ii) the filing and effectiveness of our Restated Charter, which will be effective immediately prior to the completion of this offering. - (3) The pro forma as adjusted balance sheet data gives effect to (i) the pro forma adjustments described in footnote (2) above, and (ii) the issuance and sale of shares of our common stock offered in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.